21L31F0056/Eli/README.md

 4.Interact with the Application:

--Add a task using the "Add Task" form.
+	▣ Add a task using the "Add Task" form.
--Edit a task by clicking the "Edit" button.
+ 	▣ Edit a task by clicking the "Edit" button.
--Delete a task using the "Delete" button.
+	▣ Delete a task using the "Delete" button.
--Complete a task by clicking the "Complete" button.
+	▣ Complete a task by clicking the "Complete" button.

 # Assumptions
 The application assumes a single-user environment, and there is no user authentication.